anhphha/data-scout-assignment/README.md

 * The resulting data from the task in JSON format. (or more like an array of JSON objects)
 * Python code/script that retrived the data and produced the JSON file
 * Written text (.md, .txt or .docx) that explains how you would automate this code and how/where you would store the data it gathers.
-If you plan to include cloud services in your answer, you can use AWS services as an example
+If you plan to include cloud services in your answer, you can use AWS services as an example.
+You can also draw some diagrams to support your answer.

 You can send these in a zip file or provide a Github Repository to the email address you are provided with.